mafik/gatekeeper/README.md

 Gatekeeper doesn't configure the WAN interface.
 It has to be done using stardard OS-supplied tools (most likely just DHCP).
 In the future Gatekeeper will take care of this.

-Gatekeeper doesn't set up the NAT masquerade _yet_.
-You can do this manually by running `iptables -t nat -A POSTROUTING -o <external interface name> -j MASQUERADE`.

 Gatekeeper only runs on x86_64 Linux.
 In the future I'd like to also port it to ARM (32 & 64-bit) & MIPS (for those dirt-cheap OpenWRT routers).

 ## Building from source